 - Even for families of three earning double the federal poverty threshold (or $40,320), child care is a significant burden.
 Center-based infant care ranges from almost 13 percent of income for a low-income family in Mississippi to nearly 50 percent in Massachusetts.

-- In our first analysis of a national average cost of child care, we found that couples across the country pay more than 10% of their household income, for a year of child care for one child — that’s nearly $9,000 a year, no matter how you calculate it.
+- In our analysis of a national average cost of child care, we found that couples across the country pay more than 10 percent of their household income, for a year of child care for one child—that’s nearly $9,000 a year, no matter how you calculate it.

 More than 11 million children under the age of five are in some form of child care in the United States; roughly 35 percent of children in care under age five are in child care centers.
-As the nation’s leading voice for child care, CCAoA is comprised of 125,000 online advocates from across the country and more than 32,000 members.
+As the nation’s leading voice for child care, CCAoA is comprised of 125,000 online advocates from across the country and hundreds of members.
 More than 250 parents have shared their stories with lawmakers through their Family Advocacy Summit and Day on The Hill.
-For child care providers, they offer trainings on emergency preparedness as well as technical assistance that emphasize health, nutrition and obesity prevention and more.
+For child care providers, they offer training on emergency preparedness as well as technical assistance that emphasize health, nutrition and obesity prevention and more.

 # # #